wmcdonald404/quick-ec2-instance/NOTES.md

+## What the What?
+I have some old, crappy Ansible code that I occasionally use to quickly throw up an EC2 instance to test stuff.
+It's lightly used, rarely maintained and frequently breaks if I run it from somewhere other than where I know it'll already work.
+Typically due to Boto or AWS CLI or something that's understably changed between 2018 and 2020 or RHEL 7, Fedora 32 or RHEL 8.

+This is an effort to try and decouple some of the Ansible code (which will still be basic AF) from its external dependencies without horribly polluting a nicely packaged Python install.

 ## Overview
 Testing on EL8 illustrates that there's no easily accesible boto2.
 Boto2 is required for the AWS modules.
-So we need to resort to pip. :(
+So we need to resort to pip. :( Installed unpackaged things on a packaged distribution makes my innder-sysadmin sad.

 The following steps illustrate one method to get Boto2 and its dependencies prepped in a relatively clean, isolated fashion.